August 2024 dates for Universal Credit, benefits and pensions as Labour takes power

 For more information on how and when state benefits are paid, visit the government’s website.

-A report from Policy in Practice last year shows that nearly £19bn in benefits goes unclaimed a year – they offer a helpful calculator to work out what you might be entitled to.
+A report from Policy in Practice this year shows that nearly £23bn in benefits goes unclaimed a year – they offer a helpful calculator to work out what you might be entitled to.

 Have you struggled with the DWP’s customer service recently or to contact them at all?
 Get in touch via email: albert.toth@independent.co.uk